-Member and employer contributions paid to the Base Plan are set by statute and are established as a percent of covered compensation and earnings from investments.
+Member and employer contributions paid to the Base Plan are set by statute and are established as a percent of covered compensation.
 Contribution rates are determined by the PERSI Board within limitations, as defined by state law.
-The Board may make periodic changes to employer and employee contribution rates (expressed as percentages of annual covered payroll) if current rates are actuarially determined to be inadequate or in excess to accumulate sufficient assets to pay benefits when due.
+The Board may make periodic changes to employer and employee contribution rates (expressed as percentages of annual covered payroll) that are adequate to accumulate sufficient assets to pay benefits when due.

 The contribution rates for employees are set by statute at 60% of the employer rate for general employees and 72% for police and firefighters.
-As of June 30, 2015 it was 6.79% for general employees and 8.36% for police and firefighters.
+As of June 30, 2016 it was 6.79% for general employees and 8.36% for police and firefighters.
 The employer contribution rate as a percentage of covered payroll is set by the Retirement Board and was 11.32% for general employees and 11.66% for police and firefighters.
-The City's contributions were \$9,706 for the year ended.
+The City's contributions were \$10,360 for the year ended.